Call for Proposals

 Individuals, departments, offices or student/university organizations interested in submitting funding proposals for Fall 2016 must use the One-Time-Only Funding Request Form attached below.
 Forms and related materials must be submitted electronically to the Equity and Access Committee c/o Dr. Gilda Garcia at firstname.lastname@example.org.
 Dr. Garcia will notify all funding requesters following the committee’s final funding decisions.
 Funds must be expended by August 31, 2017.
 Allocated funds not spent by this date will be returned to the Equity and Access Committee.
-Please contact Ms. Cynthia Prado in the Office of Equity and Access at 512.245.2539 for further information.
+Please contact the Office of Equity and Access at 512.245.2539 for further information.

 All requests must be sponsored by an office/department, or officially recognized university organization.
 Requests from student organizations must have the signature of the official faculty or staff sponsor that is on file with the Campus Activities and Student Organizations Office.
 Additionally, such requests must represent “partnerships” with other offices/departments, organizations, etc. and the co-sponsor must also sign the request.

 An activity supported in Fall 2015 or Spring/Summer 2016 by the Equity and Access Committee will not be considered.

 All requests must follow the guidelines provided in the One-Time-Only Funding Request Form.
 Failure to do so may result in a non-recommendation for funding by the committee.

 Priority will be given to requests that demonstrate ability to impact the largest audience.
 Preference will be given to those proposals that include matching funds (grants, donations, use of volunteers, and other in-kind contributions) and plans for continuation of activities after the start-up funding from the grant has been expended.

 Requests must relate directly to the intended outcomes of Goal 4 of the University Plan: